raviqqe/stak/README.md

 }
 ```

-and the main file in Rust at `src/main.rs`:
+Now, you can include the Scheme script into a program in Rust using [the `stak::include_bytecode` macro](https://docs.rs/stak/latest/stak/macro.include_bytecode.html).

 ```rust
 use core::error::Error;